 ProDATA™ V2.0 is a powerful process window analysis software tool that provides a systematic, robust approach to understanding and optimizing lithography processes across the Fab.
-This analysis software speeds critical decision making by enabling fast, easy and accurate analysis of experimental data, including critical dimensions (CD), roughness, sidewall angle, top loss and pattern collapse.
+This analysis software speeds critical decision making by enabling fast, easy and accurate analysis of experimental data, including critical dimensions analysis (CD analysis), roughness, sidewall angle, top loss and pattern collapse.

 - Reduced engineering decision time and increased engineering productivity

 - Reduced SEM and CD analysis time for process characterization, equipment qualification, new reticle introduction/qualification, and resist evaluation

 - Simultaneous optimization of process window across multiple features

 - Increased yield through better centered processes and greater tolerances